dahimbis/Agentic-AI-Engineering/README.md

   8. MCP
   9. RAG
   10. HuggingFace Spaces
+  11. Prompt Engineering
-  11. No Framework
+  12. No Framework
-  12. Working with LLM APIs such as OpenAI, Gemini, Llama, Claude AI, Groq, and Open Router api
+  13. Working with LLM APIs such as OpenAI, Gemini, Llama, Claude AI, Groq, and Open Router api